10 to Achieve in the New Year

-Donald Lucente, a teacher in Boston, lost 52 pounds four years ago.
+Donald Lucente, a teacher in Boston, lost 52 pounds a few years ago.
 He continues to walk whenever he can and always wears a pedometer.
 Every week, his curricular team has meetings on the move, discussing agenda items as they walk.

 Try to get a sense of how much you’re spending.
 Look at your tax returns to determine your net income (total income minus taxes paid).
 That’s how much money came in.
 If you didn’t save it, you spent it.
 To get an even better handle on your spending, resolve to track your purchases with software such as Quicken or through a free online tool you’ll find on sites like mint.com.